-The major consequence of welfare reform is the localisation of council tax benefit as a discount.
-A separate report detailed the work to produce an affordable scheme and prepare for its administration.
-The main assumptions in this SRP are that the scheme recommended in the full report elsewhere on the Cabinet agenda will be agreed.
-This scheme provides reasonable assurance that additional costs will be supported by the major preceptors and not become a burden on this Council.

-That report and the MTFS assumptions are based upon the latest guidance from central government.
+- 1.8.2 The major consequence of welfare reform is the localisation of council tax benefit as a discount.
+A separate report on this agenda details the work to produce an affordable scheme and prepare for its administration.
+The main assumptions in this SRP are that the scheme recommended in the full report elsewhere on this agenda will be agreed.
+This scheme provides reasonable assurance that additional costs will be supported by the major preceptors and not become a burden on this Council. - 1.8.3 That report and the MTFS assumptions are based upon the latest guidance from central government.
 The guidance suggests that the DCLG forecasts a significant reduction in benefit claimants and has calculated future grant payments on that basis.
 This is contrary to the Council's experience and the Council has reported its concerns to the DCLG through the Local Government Association.
 The strategic revenue projections have been developed assuming that this specific loss, should claimants numbers not reduce as the DCLG expects, will not be reimbursed by major preceptors under the Kent wide agreement.
-The strategic revenue projection reports an increased budget pressure of £0.2m from this additional loss.
+The strategic revenue projection reports and increased budget pressure of £0.2m from this additional loss.

-Another element of welfare reform is a move to universal credit.
+1.8.4 Another element of welfare reform is a move to universal credit.
 This will begin to affect Council services during 2013/14.
 The most likely effect is that administration costs of the localised council tax discount scheme will increase due to the reduction in service levels as claimants pass on to universal credit from housing benefit.
 This will actually occur over a period of four years from 2013 to 2017.
 The cost is assumed to affect the Council in 2014/15.

-Council Tax Freeze Grant
+- Council Tax Freeze Grant

-The grant given to those authorities that froze their council tax in 2012/13 was a one year grant and will end in 2013/14.
+1.8.5 The grant given to those authorities that froze their council tax in 2012/13 was a one year grant and will end in 2013/14.
 In addition the four year grant given for the freeze in 2011/12 was expected to end in 2015/16.
-The consultation on localisation of business rates made it clear that this grant will be integrated into the baseline for retained business rates and will not be received separately after 1^{st} April 2013.
+The consultation on localisation of business rates made it clear that this grant will be integrated into the baseline for retained business rates and will not be received separately after 1st April 2013.
 This means that the Council must provide for non-receipt of both council tax freeze grants in 2013/14.

-King Street Car Park
+- King Street Car Park

-Provision was made in 2012/13 for the lost rental from the ground floor retail unit at the car park but further consideration is now being given through the capital programme to essential major works on the property.
+1.8.6 Provision was made in 2012/13 for the lost rental from the ground floor retail unit at the car park but further consideration is now being given through the capital programme to essential major works on the property.
 Whatever works are carried out can be expected to have a direct impact on revenue income from the site and provision is made here for the loss of up to £0.2m.

-Local Development Framework
+- Local Development Framework

-As work on the core strategy progresses it has become possible to more accurately assess the resources required to complete the task.
-This assessment and operational changes to the work required have enabled a reduction in the resources required of $\pounds 0.08m$ from the $\pounds 0.13m$ previously assumed.
+1.8.7 As work on the core strategy progresses it has become possible to more accurately assess the resources required to complete the task.
+This assessment and operational changes to the work required have enabled a reduction in the resources required of £0.08m from the £0.13m previously assumed.

-Income from Services
+- Income from Services

-In general the income from service activity forms part of the net revenue budget and is treated separately from Council Tax and Business Rate income.
+1.8.8 In general the income from service activity forms part of the net revenue budget and is treated separately from Council Tax and Business Rate income.
 For 2012/13 Cabinet considered all fees and charges within a single report enabling decisions based on a corporate strategy that met the priorities set in the strategic plan and enabled Cabinet to consider possible increase in light of the cumulative impact on single families through a knowledge of all proposed changes at the same time.